AstridHornBrorholt/N-player-Shield/README.md

 ### Centralized Shield

 Still a work in progress at the time of writing.
-It will also get its own folder.
+It also has its own folder.
+For now I am going to say that a centralized shield will also necessitate a centralized controller.